Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 3. At last I started looking into the notebook files made by team members.

 4. Start working on your on notebook file.

+### References
+- I used a youtube video to understand the basics of jupyter notebook.
+[Link to video](https://www.youtube.com/watch?v=suAkMeWJ1yE)

+**Chatgpt was used to help understand some of the features from notebook**